Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Method

 An advantage of $\hat{Q}^*$ is that, we can easily apply Q-learning to learn an estimate $\hat{Q}$ of it by bootstrapping according to simple transition $(s,a,s')$ and cost $r(s,a,s')$, since they are immediately known after a child node $s'$ is created.
 Note that the learned $\hat{Q}$ function is only used to make decision for a given state $s$ when it is visited for the first time, i.e. when the left most branch is created.
 We denote such action as $a(s)=\arg\min_{a\in A(s)}\hat{Q}^*(s,a)$.
 For other branches, i.e. those created upon backtracking, the same action is imposed, instead of chosen according to $\hat{Q}$, so that the requirement of backtracking search is satisfied.
 This is natural for the testing phase, since a fixed $\hat{Q}$ always predicts the same value for given $s$ and $a$.
-But for training, $\hat{Q}$ keeps changing, hence we need to enforce the same action for transitions to all the following states in $S(s,a)$.
+But for training, $\hat{Q}$ keeps changing, hence we need to enforce the same action for transitions to all the following states in $S'$.

 Note that the optimal policies $\hat{\pi}^*(s)$ and $\pi^* (s)$ derived from $\hat{Q}^*$ and $Q^*$ are different.
 In fact, $\hat{\pi}^*(s)$ minimizes the expected cost of reaching a leaf node in the subtree rooted from $s$.
-This is aligned with the well-known ``fail-first" principle \cite{haralick1980increasing} in designing CSP searching strategy, which suggests to reach the leaf nodes as quick as possible.
-In Section \ref{sec:experiments}, we will show that this intuition is verified: along with the progress of learning an estimate of $\hat{Q}^*$, the search cost (in terms of total number of search nodes) also decreases though it is not the direct objective to be optimized.
+This is aligned with the well-known ``fail-first" principle \citep{haralick1980increasing} in designing CSP searching strategy, which suggests to reach the leaf nodes as quick as possible.
+In Section \ref{sec:experiments}, we will show that this intuition is verified: along with the progress of learning an estimate of $\hat{Q}^*$, the search tree size also decreases though it is not the direct objective to be optimized.
 In the following section, we will design a parameterized function $\hat{Q}_\mathbf{w}$ to estimate $\hat{Q}^*$ by using a deep neural network.